 Student Records Policy

-Students may access the online FERPA Release Form through their Student Tools and Courses tab in FlashLine.
+Authorize a KSU employee to access your education record for the purpose of constructing a recommendation.
+Students may also access the online Letter of Recommendation/Verbal Reference Release form through their Student Tools and Courses tab in Flashline.